abtaheetaseen/Life-Drop-Client/README.md

 JavaScript and React are mainly used for client-side development, and for server-side scripting, Node.js and MongoDB are used.
 Donors can find blood donation requests in their local region and get in touch with the recipients.

-If you want to run this project locally you need to ensure some steps:
+To run locally:
 1. Click the green "Code" button and copy the URL.
 2. Open a terminal and navigate to the directory where you want to clone the repository.
 3. Run this command: git clone <repo url>
-4. To install dependencies write npm install in terminal and press enter.
+4. To install dependencies use npm install command.
 5. To run the project use npm start command.

 Features: